KipCollo/Java-Revision/javaEE/web applications/Readme.md

 Servlets are Java programming language classes that dynamically process requests and construct responses.
 Java technologies, such as JavaServer Faces and Facelets, are used for building interactive web applications.
 (Frameworks can also be used for this purpose.)
 Although servlets and JavaServer Faces and Facelets pages can be used to accomplish similar things, each has its own strengths.
 Servlets are best suited for service-oriented applications (web service endpoints can be implemented as servlets) and the control functions of a presentation-oriented application, such as dispatching requests and handling nontextual data.
 JavaServer Faces and Facelets pages are more appropriate for generating text-based markup, such as XHTML, and are generally used for presentation-oriented applications.

-Web components are supported by the services of a runtime platform called a web container.
-A web container provides such services as request dispatching, security, concurrency, and lifecycle management.
-A web container also gives web components access to such APIs as naming, transactions, and email.

 Certain aspects of web application behavior can be configured when the application is installed, or deployed, to the web container.
 The configuration information can be specified using Java EE annotations or can be maintained in a text file in XML format called a web application deployment descriptor (DD).
 A web application DD must conform to the schema described in the Java Servlet specification.

 ## Web Application Lifecycle